SALIS & Internet Archive Digitization ("Digs") Project:

 SALIS is partnering with The Internet Archive to create a digital collection of books focused on alcohol, tobacco, and other drugs.
 The Internet Archive is a non-profit digital library of millions of free books, movies, software, music, and more.

-The SALIS Collection already holds more than 600 books -- titles like Jellinek's "The Disease Concept of Alcoholism" and "The Biography of Mrs. Mary Mann: The First Lady of Alcoholics Anonymous."
+The SALIS Collection already holds over 1400 books and more every month, including titles like Jellinek's "The Disease Concept of Alcoholism" and "The Biography of Mrs. Mary Mann: The First Lady of Alcoholics Anonymous."
 Hundreds more are in the pipeline, awaiting digitization by the Internet Archive.

 You Can Help Build The SALIS Collection